Force Dipole Interactions in Tubular Fluid Membranes: Dynamical Equations and Simulation Results

-It is interesting to note that the only closed orbit possible for the two dipole system is the one obtained in Case A ie. the orbit covers the entire circumference of the tubular membrane (full orbit).
+It is interesting to note that the only closed orbit possible for two dipole systems is the one obtained in Case A i.e. the orbit covers the entire circumference of the tubular membrane (full orbit).
 This can be understood as follows: let there be a closed orbit in the $\theta-z$ plane other than the full orbit (Case A).
 For such an orbit to exist, at some point in time the $z$ coordinates of the dipoles must be equal.
-However, we note from Eq.(\ref{dynmeq}) and Eq.(\ref{zlim}) of Appendix \ref{deriv} that for $z \rightarrow z_0, v_z = 0$ irrespective of $\theta$ and $\alpha$.
+However, we note from Eq.~(\ref{dynmeq}) and Eq.~(\ref{zlim}) of Appendix \ref{aderiv} that for $z \rightarrow z_0,~ v_z = 0$ irrespective of $\theta$ and $\alpha$.
 This implies that the only closed orbit possible is the ring that covers the entire circumference of the tubular membrane.
 We can analyze the stability of the orbit in case A numerically.
-In Fig.\ref{case_a_stability}, where we plot $\dot{z}_2(t = 0)$ for the initial conditions $r_1 = (0, 0, 0)$ and $r_2 = (0.1, z_2(0),\frac{\pi}{2})$, where $z_2(0)$ is taken as a perturbation.
+In Fig.~(\ref{case_a_stability}), we plot $\dot{z}_2~(t = 0)$ for the initial conditions $r_1 = (0, 0, 0)$ and $r_2 = (0.1, z_2(0),\frac{\pi}{2})$, where $z_2(0)$ is a small perturbation.
 We observe that the perturbed dipole is pushed out further in the direction of the perturbation.
-Thus we conclude that the orbit is unstable.\\ Let us finally note that the cylinder topology also affects the temporal evolution of the sum of inter-dipole separations $S(t)\equiv \sum_{i\neq j} d_{ij}(t)$.
-For the simpler case of two dipoles (Cases C and D), we observe that the inter-dipole separation oscillates with a time period that scales as the square of the initial separation, see Fig.\ref{to_do}.
-Since the cylinder geometry breaks the in-plane rotational symmetry of the membrane, we observe remarkable differences in the evolution of the sum of inter-dipole separation for a three-dipole system initially situated along longitudinal and transverse direction of the tube respectively, see Fig.\ref{multi dipole distance}.
+Thus we conclude that the orbit is unstable.
+We also study the temporal evolution of the inter-dipole separation squared $S(t) \equiv R^2 ~\text{Min} \left[\theta_1 -\theta_2, 2\pi -(\theta_1 -\theta_2) \right]^2 +(z_1-z_2)^2 $ which is a distance function appropriate for the cylinder geometry.
+For example, in Case C, we observe that the inter-dipole separation oscillates with a time period that scales as the square of the initial separation, for small separations, see Fig.~(\ref{to_do}).
+In addition to the six interesting situations discussed in this section (Case A-F), a more elaborate map of possible two-dipole trajectories with respect to initial location and orientation are presented in Appendix \ref{amap}. \\\\ \textbf{Aspects of Multi-dipole configurations}: The number of tunable initial parameters rapidly proliferates for more than two dipoles.
+Here we choose to investigate the impact of cylindrical geometry of the membrane using two quantities : the drift $\theta_D$ and the sum of squared inter-dipole distances.
+Based on the results of the two-dipole system, one expects that the loss of in-plane rotational symmetry of the cylindrical membrane should lead to a drift in multi-dipole systems as well.
+We observe that this is indeed true.
+For example, we observe a non-zero drift for three and four dipole systems.
+To illustrate this, we choose an initial configuration of three or four dipoles along the longitudinal direction of the tube with random initial orientations.
+The resulting dynamics shows a finite drift along the angular direction of the tube, see Fig.~(\ref{theta_d multi dipole}), for both three-dipole and four-dipole systems (the drift $\theta_D$ for a multi-dipole system is simply measured by the average of the angular ($\theta$) co-ordinate of the multi-dipole system, ie. $\sum_i \theta_i /N$ where N is the number of dipoles).\\\\ A second way to investigate the consequences of breaking of in-plane rotational symmetry of the membrane is to study how the inter-dipole distances vary with time, say for a configuration of dipoles placed initially along the transverse direction ($\hat{\theta}$) and another configuration placed along the longitudinal ($\hat{z}$) direction.
+We define the sum of squared inter-dipole distances for multi-dipole configurations as \beqa S(t)\equiv \sum_{i\neq j} R^2 ~\text{Min} \left[\theta_i -\theta_j, 2\pi -(\theta_i -\theta_j) \right]^2 +(z_i-z_j)^2 \eeqa which is appropriate for the cylindrical membrane geometry.
+In Fig.~(\ref{3dpdis}) and Fig.~(\ref{4dpdis}) we study the evolution of $S(t)$ for the three dipole and four dipole system respectively.
+Focusing on the three dipole system Fig.~(\ref{3dpdis}), we first consider a configuration of three dipoles, all situated along the transverse direction of the tube ie. $r_1 = (0, 0, 0)$, $r_2 = (0.5, 0, \frac{\pi}{3})$, $r_3 = (1, 0, \alpha_3)$ and study the evolution of $S(t)$ upon varying the orientation $ \alpha_3$ of the rightmost dipole.
+This is presented in the left panel of Fig.~(\ref{3dpdis}).
+We contrast this with a similar configuration of three dipoles aligned along the longitudinal direction ie. $r_1 = (0, 0, 0)$, $r_2 = (0, 0.5, \frac{\pi}{3})$, $r_3 = (0, 1, \alpha_3)$.
+The evolution of $S(t)$ for this situation is shown on the right panel of Fig.~(\ref{3dpdis}).
+Similar investigation is carried out for four dipoles in Fig.~(\ref{4dpdis}).
+We observe remarkable differences in the evolution of $S(t)$.
+The growth in separation is mostly non-monotonic for configurations that are initially along transverse direction, compared to configurations along longitudinal direction of the tube, demonstrating the impact of breaking of in-plane rotational symmetry of the membrane.